herkkules/herkkules/README.md

 Turning strategic insights into measurable outcomes requires legwork.
 I support organisations in navigating critical periods, whether it be physically opening new markets, conducting feasibility studies, or integrating sensitive systems.

-> I conduct user-focused **Due Diligence** studies with real-time alignment.
+> I conduct user-focused **Due Diligence** studies with real-time scope alignment.
 I have academic fundamentals and operational experience in sensistive systems.
 I am a systems thinking-oriented software developer that strives to compartmentalise risks.
 I can break down mental models into code.

 > Entering a new market requires more than a plan, it demands strategic network-building and professional partnerships.
 And a strong bias for action.
 I am at my creative best in cultivating local connections into partnerships and tangible business ventures.